Leon Battista Alberti: Early life

 Leon Battista Alberti was born in 1404 in Genoa.
 His mother was Bianca Fieschi.
-His father, Lorenzo di Benedetto Alberti, was a wealthy Florentine who had been exiled from his own city, but allowed to return in 1428.
+His father, Lorenzo di Benedetto Alberti, was a wealthy Florentine who had been exiled from his own city but was allowed to return in 1428.
 Alberti was sent to boarding school in Padua, then studied law at Bologna.
 He lived for a time in Florence, then in 1431 travelled to Rome, where he took holy orders and entered the service of the papal court.
-During this time he studied the ancient ruins, which excited his interest in architecture and strongly influenced the form of the buildings that he designed.
+During this time, he studied the ancient ruins, which excited his interest in architecture and strongly influenced the form of the buildings that he designed.

-Leon Battista Alberti was thought to be a tall, strong athlete skilled in horseback riding. gifted in many ways.
+Leon Battista Alberti was thought to be a tall, strong athlete skilled in horseback riding, gifted in many ways.
 He distinguished himself as a writer while still a child at school, and by the age of twenty had written a play that was successfully passed off as a genuine piece of Classical literature.
 In 1435 he began his first major written work, Della pittura, which was inspired by the burgeoning pictorial art in Florence in the early fifteenth century.
-In this work he analysed the nature of painting and explored the elements of perspective, composition, and colour.
+In this work, he analysed the nature of painting and explored the elements of perspective, composition, and colour.

-In 1438 he began to focus more on architecture and was encouraged by the Marchese Leonello d'Este of Ferrara, for whom he built a small triumphal arch to support an equestrian statue of Leonello's father.
+In 1438, he began to focus more on architecture and was encouraged by the Marchese Leonello d'Este of Ferrara, for whom he built a small triumphal arch to support an equestrian statue of Leonello's father.
 In 1447 Alberti became architectural advisor to Pope Nicholas V and was involved in several projects at the Vatican.